 Alt tags are text descriptors of images.
 These are the only way that Google can see an image from an SEO standpoint.

-Utilizing the keywords in subheadings, first paragraph, and within the text itself also helps.
+Utilize the keywords in subheadings, first paragraph, and within the text itself.

 You can overuse keywords.
 If you overuse a keyword, Google might dismiss the page as spam and not feature it at all.
 This is especially true for “higher risk” industries, such as finance.
 There's a range of SEO tools available to help assess how SEO-friendly your content is.
 It's a good idea to invest in one.